-When you purchase or renew this policy, you are committing to keeping it until the end of the calendar year.
-To cancel your policy before the end of the calendar year, you must send a written request prior to the requested date of termination.
-We will terminate your policy at the end of the month in which we receive your written request.
+When you purchase or renew this Policy, you are committing to keeping it until the end of the Calendar Year.
+To cancel your Policy before the end of the Calendar Year, you must send a written request prior to the requested date of termination.
+We will terminate your Policy at the end of the month in which we receive your written request.
+For more information, please see the "Notices" section below.

-If you terminate your policy prior to the end of the calendar year for any reason not listed below, you will not be allowed to purchase another Delta Dental of Washington Individual plan for 24 months.
-If you terminate your dental coverage prior to the end of the calendar year, we will refund any premium paid for coverage after your termination date less any claims incurred after that termination date.
+If you terminate your Policy prior to the end of the Calendar Year for any reason not listed below, you will not be allowed to purchase another DDWA Individual plan for 24 months.

+If you terminate your dental coverage prior to the end of the Calendar Year, we will refund any Premium paid for coverage after your termination date less any claims incurred after that termination date.